zhenhua-wang/emacs-websearch/README.md

 Currently, DuckDuckGo and Google are supported, and the default search engine is DuckDuckGo.
 This can be changed by `(setq emacs-websearch-engine 'google)`

+*Remote* TTY users are recommended to use DuckDuckGo with `(setq browse-url-browser-function 'eww-browse-url)`

 ## example

 ![example](img/example.png)